Learn/Smart Power Strips: Individual Outlet Control for Entertainment Centers

 See on Amazon β†’

-Entertainment center: TV on outlet 1, sound bar on outlet 2, gaming console on outlet 3.
-Create a "TV Time" scene that powers on outlets 1-2 and a "Gaming" scene that powers on outlets 1-3.
-Create an "All Off" automation for bedtime that kills all three outlets, eliminating $5-10/month in standby power draw.
+Entertainment center setups benefit most obviously: TV on outlet 1, sound bar on outlet 2, gaming console on outlet 3, router and streaming stick on always-on outlets that stay powered regardless of scene state.
+A "TV Time" scene powers outlets 1 and 2, a "Gaming" scene adds outlet 3, and an "All Off" bedtime automation kills every switched outlet, typically eliminating $5 to $10 per month in standby power across a full media setup.

 Smart power strips outlets guide